HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 - Notice those followers who regularly engage, give them something free as a treat.
 See if you can help them in your area of expertise.
 Test your ideas and products on them before going big.
 ### Learn from others
 - Be a _**conscious** consumer_ of your inspiring creators. _**Learn**_ their system.
 Join their email lists, read their blogs, watch their viral content, study their product landing pages, and *buy their courses* to get new ideas for your own.
 Make your product a remix of theirs.
+- Always have this question in your mind: "What's so good about this?
+How can it be better?"
 ## Product category
 - Sell what's already selling.
 If someone isn’t selling it, you probably won’t succeed with your first product.
 > Again, to sell a product, you must [[Writing#Learn from others |know how]] a product is sold.
 - To increase the desire and effectiveness of your product, have them track their progress.
+- Your products should include these qualifications:
+	- **Anti-vision**: how their lives are getting worse without the solutions that your product offers
+	- **Vision**: what could be better
+	- **Goal**: what to aim for
+	- **Project**: how to get there
+	- **Education**: the right mindset
+	- **Levers**: habits to instill
 - Most of these categories (except [[#Cohorts]]) require you to continuously market it in order to sustain sales.
 ### Tutorials
 - This works best for teaching a skill (in form of a course) like: